-- g.
+a.
 Religious organizations wishing to be chartered must have a written recommendation from the Campus Ministry Council (CMC) before appearing before the Organizations Committee.
 Generally, CMC convenes only one meeting per month.
-In order to be chartered, new religious organizations must be willing to participate as a member of the CMC.
-(Participation is defined as attending monthly CMC meetings.) - h.
-Groups designated as sports clubs must have waivers of liability for all members on file with the Men's Intramural Coordinator before participating in any activity of the group.
-Due to the unique nature and activity of sports clubs, additional requirements may be imposed before the University will sanction their activities. - 4.
-Adhere to constitution, bylaws, and statement of purpose of the organization.
-Policies of a chartered organization must be in accordance with the Student Code and are subject to review by the Student Senate.
-Changes made in constitution, bylaws, or statement of purpose of the organization must be submitted within two weeks to the Organizations Committee for approval by the senate. - j.
-Be represented at the mandatory organizations meeting each fall and spring se- - k.
-To continue to receive any privileges once chartered, an organization must have its current leadership roster on file with the coordinator of student organizations.
-This is done by submitting an annual leadership update form with the Senate Organizations Committee within two weeks of changes in officers and/or adviser. - I. If chartered for less than four consecutive semesters (excluding summer and interterm sessions), a representative must meet with the Senate Organizations Committee each semester for review of the organization's status. - m.
-Have all funds of the organization administered in accordance with the guidelines set by the Student Senate. - (1) Organizations receiving student activity fees - (e) All funds must be held in a Students' Association account and administered by the Students' Association Comptroller. - (b) All appropriated student activity fee monies not encumbered at the end of the fiscal year shall revert to the Students' Association. - (c) All revenue generated by the organization shall be kept in an interestbearing Student Association checking account and shall be retained by the organization at the end of the fiscal year. - (d) If a chartered organization disbands, all assets of the organization will revert to the Students' Association. - (6) Neither the Students' Association, the Student Senate nor the University is liable for the debts incurred by a chartered organization. - (f) All equipment purchased with Students' Association funds is the property of the Students' Association.
-It is subject to inventory and must be surrendered to the Students' Association upon request. - (2) Organizations not receiving student activity fees are not required to maintain funds in a Students' Association account.
-The organization must, however, submit its financial records to the Students' Association comptroller upon request.
+In order to be chartered, new religious organizations must be willing t participate as a member of the CMC.
+(Participation is defined as attending monthly CMC meetings.)

+h.
+Groups designated as sports clubs must have waivers of liability for all memb on file with the Men's Intramural Coordinator before participating in any acti of the group.
+Due to the unique nature and activity of sports clubs, additional quirements may be imposed before the University will sanction their activitie

+- L. Adhere to constitution, bylaws, and statement of purpose of the organization.
+Policies of a chartered organization must be in accordance with the Student C and are subject to review by the Student Senate.
+Changes made in constitution bylaws, or statement of purpose of the organization must be submitted within two weeks to the Organizations Committee for approval by the senate. - Be represented at the mandatory organizations meeting each fall and spring s - k.
+To continue to receive any privileges once chartered, an organization must ha its current leadership roster on file with the coordinator of student organization This is done by submitting an annual leadership update form with the Senate ganizations Committee within two weeks of changes in officers and/or advise - L. Have all funds of the organization administered in accordance with the guide lines set by the Student Senate.

+(1) Organizations receiving student activity fees

+- (a) All funds must be held in a Students' Association account and admin tered by the Students' Association Comptroller. - (b) All appropriated student activity fee monies not encumbered at the er the fiscal year shall revert to the Students' Association. - (c) All revenue generated by the organization shall be kept in an interest bearing Student Association checking account and shall be retained I the organization at the end of the fiscal year. - (d) If a chartered organization disbands, all assets of the organization wil vert to the Students' Association. - (e) Neither the Students' Association, the Student Senate nor the University is liable for the debts incurred by a chartered organization. - (f) All equipment purchased with Students' Association funds is the proj erty of the Students' Association.
+It is subject to inventory and must surrendered to the Students' Association upon request, - (2) Organizations not receiving student activity fees are not required to main funds in a Students' Association account.
+The organization must, however submit its financial records to the Students' Association comptroller upo- - m.
+Any programs or events sponsored by a chartered organization must be scheuled through the Student Activity Center a minimum of fourteen (14) days pr to the event. - (1) Changes in the function should be reported to the coordinator of student i - (2) If an event is judged to threaten the health, sufety, or property of member the SMU community, the request for scheduling will be denied until it as referred through university indiciary.